-The student who has any question, concern, or complaint should immediately contact the Program Director for an appointment to discuss the matter.
-If the student remains dissatisfied following discussion with the Program Director, the student may initiate a formal grievance proceeding as set forth in the Southwest University at El Paso Catalog.
+The student who has any question, concern, or complaint should immediately contact the Dean of Nursing for an appointment to discuss the matter.
+If the student remains dissatisfied following discussion with the Dean of Nursing, the student may initiate a formal grievance proceeding as set forth in the Southwest University at El Paso Catalog.
 If the issue remains unresolved at the campus level, the student can contact the accrediting agency (www.abhes.org) to file a formal complaint.